nais/nais.github.io/src/routes/(pages)/blog/posts/nais-console/+page.md

 <small>Timeline of various Nais interfaces and tools</small>

 In the summer of 2023, we took a big step in this direction by introducing Nais Console – a developer portal providing an overview of applications.
 Six months later, we added vulnerability and cost insights directly into the Console, eliminating the need for two separate tools.
-By 2024, API key management from Nais Deploy, team administration, and a complete view of external resources defined in Nais manifests were also integrated.
+By 2024, Deploy key management from Nais Deploy, team administration, and a complete view of external resources defined in Nais manifests were also integrated.

 ## Nais Console Today